AI-team-UoA/DS-JedAI/README.md

 # DS-JedAI

 DS-JedAI (Distributed Spatial JedAI) is a system for Holistic Geospatial Interlinking for big geospatial data.
-In Holistic Geospatial Interlinking we aim to discover all the topological relations between two geospatial datasets, using the [DE-9IM](https://en.wikipedia.org/wiki/DE-9IM) topological model.
+In Holistic Geospatial Interlinking, we aim to discover all the topological relations between the geometries of two geospatial datasets, using the [DE-9IM](https://en.wikipedia.org/wiki/DE-9IM) topological model.
 DS-JedAI offers a novel batch algorithm for geospatial interlinking and several algorithms for progressive Geospatial Interlinking.
 All the algorithms have been parallelized based on the MapReduce Framework.